 Julie Umerle's paintings exist at the meeting point of decision and accident, as indeed do our lives.
-Colours are chosen to oppose and confound, while the exact materiality, the weight of the paint interferes, patterning its own trajectory.
-The chromatic dis/harmony in paint, and the friction between these rivulets of colour summons up a quite different (ir)-reality, matching the glimpses of infinity behind the slashes in Fontana's monochromes; as the action of gravity, magnetising the flows of paint, closes or widens the gap between these streams of time and the space that opens whenever they part or fail to meet.
-Michael Keenan, studio1.1, 2010.
+Colours are chosen to oppose and confound while the exact materiality - the weight of the paint - interferes, patterning its own trajectory.
+The chromatic disharmony in paint and the friction between these rivulets of colour summons up a quite different reality, matching the glimpses of infinity behind the slashes in Fontana's monochromes; as the action of gravity, magnetising the flows of paint, closes or widens the gap between these streams of time and the space that opens whenever they part or fail to meet.
+Michael Keenan, studio1.1, London.

 |Artforms / type of project||Mixed Media, Painting|

 |Tags||painting, abstract, process, material, chance, minimal, commissions, contemporary, Artist, 2D work|

 News & Events

 Maidstone Museum of Art

 Three original works from 21 contemporary artists, including Julie Umerle, who use watercolour as part of their practice.
 An exhibition that reflects the range and vitality of the medium.